mugithi/terraform-google-filestore/README.md

 The resources/services/activations/deletions that this module will create/trigger are:

-- Create a GCS bucket with the provided name
+- Create a Filestore share with the provided name

 ## Usage